Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 - Publishers with the highest sales in Europe, America and Asia and in global.

-- The position of the top selling game company in the world markets and its position relative to its competitors
+- Sales distribution of the top selling company by region and it's position compared to other companies

 - Increase in company revenues over the years